-No. Course Outcomes K-Levels CO1 Comprehend the basic components of population (fertility, mortality, migration) K1 CO2 Relate the facts affecting fetal perinatal, infant and child hood mortality, relationship between infant mortality and fertility.
-K2 CO3 clear understanding of the inter-relationship between demography and the process of economic development K3 CO4 Know the basic elements of economic and its relation to population.
+No. Upon Completion of this course, the students will be able K-Levels CO1 Comprehend the basic components of population (fertility, mortality, migration) K1 CO2 Relate the facts affecting fetal perinatal, infant and child hood mortality, relationship between infant mortality and fertility.
+K2 CO3 clear understanding of the inter-relationship between demography and the process of economic development К3 CO4 Know the basic elements of economic and its relation to population.
 K4 CO5 To explore various aspects of the population policy and to study its impact on socio economic issues K5

 Semester -III

 CORE IX - POPULATION ECONOMICS

-Course Code: 23PECC34 Hrs / Week: 5 Hrs / Semester: 75 Credits: 4
+Course Code: 23PECC34 Hrs / Week: 5 Hrs / Semester: 75 Credits: